evierosejo/EDA_Project/Writeup.md

 ## Abstract
 The goal of this project was to assist WTWY in optimizing the canvassing work of their street teams.
 In order to accomplish this, I worked with New York City turnstile entry and exit data provided by the Metropolitan Transportation Authority (MTA) to find the busiest subway stations and the days of the week with the most foot traffic for those stations.
-After the data was cleaned and compiled into the appropriate dataframes, I created visualizations to communicate my results using Seaborn.
+After the data was cleaned and compiled into the appropriate data frames, I created visualizations to communicate my results using Seaborn.

 ## Design
-The project was centered around WTWY's directive to optimize the work of their street teams, thereby, attaining the most signatures from those who will recieve a free ticket to their gala and increasing the gala's attendance.
+The project was centered around WTWY's directive to optimize the work of their street teams, thereby, attaining the most signatures from those who will receive a free ticket to their gala and increasing the gala's attendance.
 Determining the busiest stations and days of the week would enable WTWY to deploy their street teams to places where they will have the largest audience and the widest reach.

 ## Data